 error_log

-Syntaxerror_log path [level];
+Syntaxerror_log file [level];

 Arguments1+